NateFerrero/nginxify/README.md

 ## Running Nginxify

+Every time you change your `.nginx` file, you must run Nginxify to update the generated NGINX configuration file.

-Finally, when you have completed editing the configuration file, and after nginxify has been installed (see below), run the `nginxify` command!
-That's all.
+On Linux, when you have completed editing the configuration file, and after nginxify has been installed (see below), run the `nginxify` command in a shell.

+On Mac OS X, run `sudo python /bin/nginxify && sudo nginx -s reload` to regenerate the configuration file.

 ## Installation - Mac OS X